skttl/konstrukt-documentation/cards/custom-cards.md

 ---
-description: Configuring complex cards in Konstrukt, the back office UI builder for Umbraco.
+description: Configuring custom cards in Konstrukt, the back office UI builder for Umbraco.
 ---

-# Complex Cards
+# Custom Cards

-Complex cards allow you to perform more complex metric calculations and are defined via a class implementing the `KonstruktCard` base class.
+Custom cards allow you to perform more custom metric calculations and are defined via a class implementing the `KonstruktCard` base class.

 When Konstrukt resolves a card it will attempt to do so from the global DI container which means you can inject amy dependencies that you require for your card to calculate it's value.
 If there is no such type defined in the DI container, Konstrukt will then fallback to maually instantiating a new instance of the card.

-## Defining a complex card
+## Defining a custom card

 To define a card you create a class that inherits from the base class `KonstruktCard` and configure it within the constructor like so.